Endoscopy in Sydney

-Where possible Dr Kuzinkovas uses a minimally invasive Endoscopic approach.
-This approach is a very common surgical procedure and has strong benefits.
+Where possible, Miranda general surgeon Dr. Kuzinkovas uses a minimally invasive endoscopic approach.
+This approach is a very common surgical procedure and has noted benefits.

 In some cases, Dr Kuzinkovas may need to perform as an Endoscopy.
 This surgical procedure can be used for: